Acute Stress Disorder and Addiction: What you Should Know

 Individuals who suffer from acute stress disorder often seeks drugs or alcohol in an effort to self-medicate or “forget” what they saw or experienced.
 Subsequent use of drugs or alcohol following a traumatic event can lead to an increased risk of addiction.

-If you or someone you know is abusing drugs or alcohol, call our helpline toll-free at for help finding a rehab center.
+If you or someone you know is abusing drugs or alcohol, call our helpline toll-free at 800-598-5053 (Who Answers?) for help finding a rehab center.

 Recognizing Acute Stress Disorder